 One of the most complicated relationships that anybody has in their life is their relationship to time.
 Time requires constant management and must be constantly negotiated to make room for an endless parade of pursuits and tasks.
 Despite its paramount importance, there are many cultural assumptions about time that go unrecognized.
 At this year’s SXSW Interactive, organizational communication scholar Dawna Ballard delivered a session which brought these hidden features to light.

-Ballard began her sessioIMG_5608n by making it clear that time in and of itself was not the subject of her discussion.
+Ballard began her session by making it clear that time in and of itself was not the subject of her discussion.
 What her research explores is chronemics, which she defined for the audience as the relationship between people and time.
 Her concern lies in not in time itself, but in how people experience it.

 She highlighted industrial time, which emerged alongside factory work, as a major player in shaping the contemporary relationship between people and time.
 Industrial time entailed people working alongside machines and being expected to take on one of their key characteristics: the ability to work at the desired level of productivity at any time.